Principles and Criteria: Revision Process

 - Implementing Partners: They enable cotton farmers to grow Better Cotton by supporting Producer Units in conducting their activities, carrying out Second Party Credibility Checks on Producers Units (including the preparation of corrective actions), and sharing best practices with BCI, also in line with the P&C.

-- Country Managers/Strategic Partners: They are the front-line implementers of BCI system.
-They are not only in charge of carrying out Second Party Credibility Checks, but they also review Producer Unit self-assessment, support 3rd party verification process, prepare corrective action plans for Implementing Partners/Producer Units.
+- Country Managers/Strategic Partners: They are the front-line implementers of BCI systems.
+They are not only in charge of carrying out Second Party Credibility Checks, but they also review Producer Unit self-assessment, support 3rd party verification process and prepare corrective action plans for Implementing Partners/Producer Units.
 Their work will be significantly impacted by any change in current version.

 - Independent Verifiers: It is part of their duty to independently assess a Producer Unit or Large Farm’s performance against BCI requirements.
 They will have to make adjustments to their verification processes according to the new version of the P&C.